structurizr/onpremises/docs/docs/04-authentication.md

 ### SAML 2.0

-Single sign-on is supported via SAML 2.0 integration with your Identity Provider.
+Single sign-on is supported via SAML 2.0 integration with an Identity Provider.
-We have customers using this in conjunction with Auth0, Okta, Keycloak, PingFederate, and Microsoft Azure Active Directory.
+There are teams using this in conjunction with Auth0, Okta, Keycloak, PingFederate, and Microsoft Azure Active Directory.
 To configure SAML integration:

 - Add `structurizr.authentication=saml` to your `structurizr.properties` file.